tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 docker compose up
 ```

 This will build the Docker image, create a container from it, and start the container.
-It might take a couple minutes the first time, so now is a good time for a coffee break.
+It might take a couple of minutes the first time, so now is a good time for a coffee break.

 You should see the server start up in the terminal, and you should be able to connect to it from the client.
 If you want to stop the container, you can just press `Ctrl+C` in the terminal, and the container will be stopped and removed.
 To run the container in the background, you can add the `-d` flag: